 4. You MUST include your physical address either in your entry or in your cover letter.
 Please do not submit a film without giving us your address, which we need for our records.

-5. Payments made with a check are subject to our Bounced Check Policy: If we receive a returned check from our bank for a payment you made, you will be invoiced for the original amount of the check plus a $25 bank fee.
+5. Payments made with a check are subject to our Bounced Check Policy: If we receive a returned check from our bank for a payment you made, you will be invoiced for the original amount of the check plus a $25 bounced check fee.
 The payment of the invoiced amount will be due within 30 days of invoice date.
 We will not re-submit the original check, nor will we accept another check for repayment.
 Repayment must be made by money order or cashier’s check.

 The Austin Film Festival does NOT waive entry fees.
 AFF believes waiving entry fees hurts the integrity of the competition.
 The same rules and entry fees should apply to all applicants so no one film is favored over another.
 In a similar respect AFF does NOT invite films to be in competition.
 ONLY films submitted will be considered for competition.

-We understand the financial constraint of filmmaking and costs of submitting to Festivals and we still hope you can find it in your budget to submit your film.
+We understand the financial constraint of filmmaking and costs of submitting to festivals and we still hope you can find it in your budget to submit your film.